Awallace3/psi4_developer_introduction/tutorials/building_psi4_from_source/building_psi4_from_source.md

 one way to build Psi4 for development, but better ways probably exist (if you have suggestions, please let me know!).

-Also, before you actually run calculations is is VERY important to set your SCRATCH directory.
+Also, before you actually run calculations is VERY important to set your SCRATCH directory.
 This is where Psi4 will write temporary files during calculations.
 If you do not set this and work on a fileserver, you could cause a lot of network traffic and slow down the fileserver.
 To set the scratch